GoogleCloudPlatform/spanner-migration-tool/web/README.md

 # HarbourBridge: Web APIs (Experimental)

-HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing PostgreSQL or MySQL database.
+HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation and migration.
 This README provides details of the tool's Web APIs capabilities, Web APIs allows user to visualize the conversion using UI and interact with the tool to customize some of the conversion.
-For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-turnkey-spanner-evaluation).
+For general HarbourBridge information see this [README](https:githubcomcloudspannerecosystemharbourbridge#harbourbridge-turnkey-spanner-evaluation).
 Note that this feature is experimental, and should not be used for production database.

 ### Starting web server for HarbourBridge

 The following example assume `harbourbridge` has been added to your PATH environment variable.

 HarbourBridge's Web API feature can be used with all the driver modes available, using mysql or postgres dump or direct connection.

 To start HarbourBridge web server, run: